IBM/JTOpen-test/README.testing.txt

 13. For the IFS tests, get a copy of jcifs.jar and copy into the jar directory.

-*Note: to refresh the test jar, you can use java -cp .:JTOpen-test.jar test.JTOpenTestSeup
+*Note: to refresh the test jar, you can use java -cp .:JTOpen-test.jar test.JTOpenTestSetup

 * Additional windows setup
-If running on windows, then CYGWIN need to installed.
+If running on windows, then CYGWIN needs to installed.
 Set the CYGWIN_HOME environment variable to the directory where CYGWIN was installed.